peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 ### Rotation

 Rotation changes an object's orientation.
-Given an angle of rotation, &theta;, the transformation matrix is as follows.
+Given an angle of rotation, &theta;, the transformation matrix for rotating 3D points is as follows.
 (For a list of common sines and cosines, see the end of this section.)

 <figure>